Liquid Death — The In-House Studio Model

 The numbers

 Poppi reportedly generated approximately $500 million in retail sales in 2024.
-The PepsiCo acquisition closed at $1.95 billion in March 2025, including approximately $300 million in expected tax benefits.
+The PepsiCo acquisition was announced at $1.95 billion in March 2025, with PepsiCo disclosing expected tax-related benefits that reduce the net cost.
 Founders Allison Ellsworth and Stephen Ellis retained substantial equity rollover and ongoing roles.
 The brand is the most-cited prebiotic soda alongside Olipop in AI-engine answers for the category — and the only one with a closed mega-cap exit story.

 The Poppi digital PR stack